Yvand/azure-docs/articles/active-directory/saas-apps/sharepoint-on-premises-tutorial.md

     > [!NOTE]
     > If you have multiple Web Front End servers, you need to repeat this operation on each.

 The basic configuration of the trust between SharePoint and Azure AD is now finished.
-Let's test it by signing-in with an Azure AD user.
+Let's see how to sign-in to the SharePoint site as an Azure Active Directory user.

-## Sign-in to SharePoint site as a member user in Azure Active Directory
+## Sign-in as a member user

 Azure Active Directory has [2 type of users](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-b2b-user-properties): Guest users and Member users.
-Let's start with a member user.
+Let's start with a member user, which is merely a user that is homed in your organization.

 ### Create a member user in Azure Active Directory